 Where can you use affiliate links on a blog?

-- Sidebars and Static Front Pages
+- Sidebars and Static Front Pages – Have an item or book of the month and link it!

 - Create a Resource Page

 - Blog Posts – You can not only put them in the body of a post but link them to photos or put banner ads at other places within a post.
 One great tip I learned to get content on an affiliate link is to look at reviews on Amazon to see what people like and don’t like about a product.
-It might give you some great ideas of ways to talk about the product.
+It might give you some great ideas for ways to talk about the product.
 Doing a breakfast recipe like pancakes?
-Why not do an amazon link with photo to a cookbook with 100 pancake recipes?
+Why not do an Amazon link with a photo to a cookbook with 100 pancake recipes?

-- Here are some post thought starters
+- Here are some post-thought starters

-- Do a comparison post
+- Do a comparison post of two products and link both!

 - Intermingle a roundup with affiliate links